A clinical translation of tissue engineering to treat delayed or non-union fractures

 Osteo-Life contributes to the EIT Health challenge of supporting active ageing by commercialising a new, regenerative-medicine-based therapy designed to overcome functional loss in mobility that particularly afflicts older adults.
 It is aligned with the EIT Health Focus Area of “Health Continuum Care Pathways” because it seeks evidence-based implementation of an innovative health delivery solution.

 Partner classification: Education, Research

-Partner type: Core Partner
+Partner type: Associate Partner

 KU Leuven (together with University Hospitals Leuven) is a research-intensive, internationally oriented university that carries out excellence-driven research in health and care and is dedicated to build bridges between science, society and industry.

 KU Leuven, Oude Markt 13, 3000 Leuven, Belgium